aritrabiswas2004/novascript-source/README.md

 Inspired by the [XKCD comic 927](https://xkcd.com/927/), NovaScript is a dynamically-typed and interpreted language with support for objects creation.
 The language lexer and parser is written in TypeScript.
 The syntax for NovaScript is similar to JavaScript and retains most of the keywords.

-This project was done with help from the [Tyler Laceby YouTube tutorial](https://www.youtube.com/watch?v=8VB5TY1sIRo&list=PL_2VhOvlMk4UHGqYCLWc6GO8FaPl8fQTh) on creating a programming language from scratch.
+This project was done with help from the [Tyler Laceby YouTube tutorial](https://www.youtube.com/watch?v=8VB5TY1sIRo&list=PL_2VhOvlMk4UHGqYCLWc6GO8FaPl8fQTh) on creating a programming language from scratch and also the [Bussin language by Face Dev](https://github.com/face-hh/bussin/tree/main) (yes that's the name of the language).

 This README file contains documentation for the language and of the extent of its support at a given moment.